 Children can either do the tying or if you want to form your own ritual, can tell them to hold hands as well while someone else ties the hands held together.

-Eloping with kids is a great experience when you have a bunch of ideas to implement.
+Eloping with kids is a great experience when you have a bunch of ideas to implement and there are so many creative ideas of including child in wedding ceremony.
 However, make sure the elopement wedding venues are safe for children.
 Be sure to take a kiddo wrangler, just in case.
 There is no better way to start off your marriage than to incorporate your children into your love story by eloping with kids and working together in the whole process.